 A family with a strong patriarch and adult children came to Prime Quadrant for help.
 The children were not interested in running the business, were not prepared to manage the substantial wealth they were due to inherit and are very socially conscious.
 There was some friction between the generations because of these differences.

-Initial discovery meetings as a group, and then with each individual family member, provided a foundation for agreement that an educational program for the second generation could help alleviate some of the friction.
+After an initial discovery meeting as a group, then with each individual member, the family had a foundation for agreement.
+They concluded that an educational program for the second generation could help alleviate some of the friction.

 Prime Quadrant's initial role was to implement this educational program to: